15 Cheapest Universities in Wisconsin for International Students

 St. Norbert College is a private Catholic college for liberal arts in De Pere, Wisconsin.
 Named after Saint Norbert of Xanten, the college was established in 1898 initially to educate future priests.
 Liberal arts programs were then added for lay students in 1955.
 St. Norbert College is ranked among the best institutions for higher education in the midwest and is known across the region for its community service and engagement.

-15. University of Wisconsin-River Falls
+15. University of Wisconsin Oshkosh

 Frequently Asked Questions